In unusual criticism, Israeli envoy blames Russia for blocking international anti-Semitism definition

 (JTA) — Israel’s ambassador in Moscow criticized Russia for blocking the international adoption of a definition of anti-Semitism, which he linked to a recent string of allegedly racist statements about Jews by Russian politicians.

-Gary Koren’s unusual statement on anti-Semitism in Russia was in an interview for Interfax, the news agency reported Wednesday, in which he singled out Russia for blocking the definition’s adoption by the Organization for Security and Cooperation in Europe – an intergovernmental group of 57 member states.
+Gary Koren made his unusual statement on anti-Semitism in Russia in an interview with Interfax, the news agency reported Wednesday.
+Koren singled out Russia for blocking the definition’s adoption by the Organization for Security and Cooperation in Europe, an intergovernmental group of 57 member states.

 Israeli ambassadors to Russia rarely comment on issues that do not involve Israel and bilateral relations directly.

-“All the other countries accepted the definition but Russia,” Arkush revealed during an address on Feb.
+“All the other countries accepted the definition but Russia,” Arkush revealed during an address Feb.
 4 at the Limmud FSU Europe conference on Jewish learning in London.
-“I expect we will see some diplomatic action on Israel’s part in the near future on this issue,” Arkush added.
+“I expect we will see some diplomatic action on Israel’s part in the near future on this issue.”

 In the Interfax interview, Koren added an apparent reference to a recent spate of incidents involving Russian politicians who used what critics regard as anti-Semitic hate speech.